ctan13dons/cs336NetworkCompressionProject/README.md

 ## Part 1: Client/Server Application
 ### Installation
--Copy the client folder into a device on the network to be tested -Copy the server folder into a different device on the same network
+- Copy the client folder into a device on the network to be tested
+- Copy the server folder into a different device on the same network

 ### Setup
--Run ```ip a``` on the server device, take note of the IPv4 address for the enp0s8 network interface -On the client device, edit the config.json file with the ip address for your server device
+- Run ```ip a``` on the server device, take note of the IPv4 address for the enp0s8 network interface
+- On the client device, edit the config.json file with the ip address for your server device

 ### Execution
 On the server: